StealthChesnut/HA-FoxESS-Modbus/README.md

 </h2>

-**A community maintained Home Assistant integration using local native polling of data using RS485 over Modbus to enable near realtime data access, with no reliance on the FoxESS cloud portal**
+**A community maintained Home Assistant integration using local native polling of Modbus data using RS485 to enable near realtime data access, with no reliance on the FoxESS cloud portal**

 ---